Ryota-Onuma/my-website/src/app/contents/en/learning-english/be-used-to-ing.md

 4. My dog **is used to** the new apartment.
 5. I’m **used to** cooking dinner every day.
 6. Are you **used to** big city life?
+7. I'm too used to the Japanese toilet style.

 **Tip:** Here **used to** is an _adjective_.
 After it, use a **noun** or **‑ing**, _not_ a verb base form.